edombelayneh/edombelayneh/README.md

 # Hello, I'm Edom!
 <a href="https://www.linkedin.com/in/edombelayneh"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a rising Junior majoring in Computer Science with an interest in Machine Learning and AI.
-I am currently Intern as a Research Assistant at Cent5ral Michigan University.
-We are working on PINNs and PI-DeepONets, with a focus on developing programs that simulate Physics-Informed Neural Networks and Physics-Informed DeepONets for different partial differential equations, including Burger’s 2D Equation and Navier-Stokes Equations.
-More on this can be explained once research has been published!
+I am a **rising Junior** majoring in **Computer Science** with an interest in **Machine Learning and AI**.
+I am currently **Intern as a Research Assistant** at Central Michigan University.
+We are working on **PINNs and PI-DeepONets**, with a focus on developing programs that simulate Physics-Informed Neural Networks and Physics-Informed DeepONets for different partial differential equations, including Burger’s 2D Equation and **Navier-Stokes Equations**.
+More on this can be explained **once research has been published**!

 ## Objective
 [Provide Objective - Remove this afterwards]]